Fade BG Image

 If this person broke through the Puzzle Area, our dungeon [Cave of Desires] would be completely exposed.

-… Golems can only do physical attacks after all.
-At the very least, I want someone who can use magical attacks.
+… Golems only use physical attacks, after all.
+At the very least, I want something that can use magical attacks.

 For that, I'd need to spend DP.